Reverse Info: HECM to HECM Refinance aka HECM Reset

 Adding a Spouse to the loan

-I’ve had a number of clients do a Reverse Mortgage Reset to add a spouse.
+I’ve had several clients do a Reverse Mortgage Reset to add a spouse.
 This usually happens when the current homeowner marries after setting up their Reverse Mortgage and wants to protect their spouse financially if they were to pass away first.

 Another helpful reason for adding a spouse with a HECM Reset is that up until recently a spouse that was not 62 or older was not protected by the Reverse Mortgage.
 This put them in a very precarious situation further down the road if the older spouse who did the Reverse Mortgage passed away first.
 By doing a HECM to HECM Refinance both homeowners are protected by the Reverse Mortgage.

 Take Cash Out